Bedrock-OSS/regolith-docs/docs/introduction/getting-started.md

   ]
 }
 ```
 Now, you can re-run `regolith run`.
-This time, Regolith will not only copy your packs into the `com.mojang` folder, but also create the `textures_list.json` file for you in your resource pack.
-Every time you run regolith, this file will be re-created, based on your current textures.
+This time, Regolith will not only copy your packs into the development folders in `com.mojang` folder, but also create the `textures_list.json` file for you in your resource pack.
+Every time you run Regolith, this file will be re-created, based on your current textures.
 No need to manually edit it ever again!

 ```{warning}
 If your project doesn't have any textures, than `texture_list.json` will simply create a blank file `[]`.
 Consider adding some textures to see the filter at work!
 ```

-## What's Next?

-Now that you've created your first Regolith project, and installed your first filters, you are well on your way to being a Regolith expert!
-You should check out the {ref}`standard library<standard-library>`, to see if additional filters might be useful for you.

-Otherwise, you can learn about writing {ref}`custom filters<custom-filters>` or dive deeper into Regolith commands by reading about {ref}`Filter Run Modes<filter-run-modes>` and {ref}`Installing and Updating Filters<filter-installation>`.